-- Your Petitioner makes extensive use of the recreational facilities afforded by the AONB, and strongly objects to the following impacts of the project - 1.
-Diversions of public rights of way, and reinstatement of some PROWs to run alongside the line with consequent noise impacts on users. - 2.
-Destruction of woodland and in particular of Ancient Woodland.
-Ancient Woodland represents an irreplaceable resource (as stated by HS2 Ltd); there is no evidence suggesting that translocation of Ancient Woodland is possible. - 3.
-Adverse effects on the ecology of the AONB, in particular on the bat and owl populations, which are particularly at risk from collisions with trains. - 4.
-The use of 'sustainable placement' in the AONB (at Hunts Green) which your Petitioner regards as a contravention of the CROW(2000) Act.
-This large scale redesign of the landscape is incompatible with its status as an Area of Outstanding Natural Beauty. - 5.Direct effects of construction noise, dust and mud on roadways which will discourage recreational use of the AONB. - 6.
-Continuing audible and visual intrusion of the railway in operation.
+- Your Petitioners make extensive use of the recreational facilities afforded by the AONB, and strongly object to the following impacts of the project - Diversions of public rights of way, and reinstatement of some PROWs to run alongside the line. - Destruction of woodland and in particular of Ancient Woodland.
+Ancient Woodland represents an irreplaceable resource (as stated by HS2 Ltd); there is no evidence suggesting that translocation of Ancient Woodland is possible. - Adverse effects on the ecology of the AONB, in particular on the bat and owl populations, which are particularly at risk from collisions with trains. - The use of 'sustainable placement' in the AONB (at Hunts Green) which your Petitioners regard as a contravention of the CROW(2000) Act.
+This large scale redesign of the landscape is incompatible with its status as an Area of Outstanding Natural Beauty. - Direct effects of construction noise, dust and mud on roadways which will discourage recreational use of the AONB. - Continuing audible and visual intrusion of the railway in operation.
 No mitigation has been proposed to address the impact on walkers, runners, cyclists or horse riders, and their needs are hardly mentioned in the ES (Vol2) reports covering the AONB (parts 7 to 10)

 The only practicable mitigation for all these impacts is the full tunnel as requested above.
-The creation of the Hunts Green Spoil Dump would also be avoided if spoil was removed from the area by rail (see 27.1 above).
+The creation of the Hunts Green Spoil Dump would also be avoided if spoil was removed from the area by rail (see 35.4 above).

-- Your petitioner endorses the petitions of other bodies having similar concerns, such as - The Chilterns Conservation Board - The Chilterns Society - Chiltern District Council - Chesham, Amersham and Great Missenden Councils - The Chesham Society - The Residents Environmental Protection Association, and the separate petitions of its constituent members - The Chiltern Ridges Action Group - For the foregoing and connected reasons your Petitioner respectfully submits that, unless the Bill is amended as proposed above (to modify the works noted in paragraph 7) so far affecting your Petitioner, should not be allowed to pass into law. - There are other clauses and provisions of the Bill which, if passed into law as they now stand will prejudicially affect your Petitioner and his rights and interests and for which no adequate provision is made to protect your Petitioner.
+- For the foregoing and connected reasons your Petitioners respectfully submit that, unless the Bill is amended as proposed above (to modify the works noted in paragraph 7) so far affecting your Petitioners, should not be allowed to pass into law. - There are other clauses and provisions of the Bill which, if passed into law as they now stand will prejudicially affect your Petitioners and their rights and interests and for which no adequate provision is made to protect your Petitioners.